Welcome to our guide to Sedgefield Racecourse.

 Racing is documented at having taken place at Sedgefield Racecourse from 1732, although detail from these times is scarce.
 In 1804, a formal race club was formed, known as the Ralph Lambton Hunt, but it wasn’t until 1846 that ‘proper’ formalised race meets were held.

-Until World War 1, Sedgefield Racecourse played host to two race meetings a year, but when it re-opened after the war, the fixtures increased.
+Until World War 1, Sedgefield played host to two race meetings a year, but when it re-opened after the war, the fixtures increased.
 However, all was not plain sailing thereafter.

 In 1977, the death of a club member meant that the course was close to going into administration and closing, but Frank Scotto took over and implemented a series of improvements and investments.
 These included building a proper grandstand and hospitality facilities, as well as improving stable facilities for trainers and racers.
 Scotto passed away in 1996 and the course’s future again looked unstable – and then in 1999, a horrific incident in a novices’ chase saw three horses become riderless and run the track the wrong way; all were killed.
 For the third time in a century, Sedgefield Racecourse narrowly avoided closure.

-Northern Racing continue to own the course too this day and have so far managed to avoid any undue controversy or threats of closure!
+Northern Racing continue to own the course to this day and have so far managed to avoid any undue controversy or threats of closure.

-Main Races and Events
+The Main Races and Events Held at Sedgefield

 This was notably won in recent years by Fatehalkhair, who went on to win 20 races – 13 of them over jumps at Sedgefield!
 Fatehalkhair was a cast-off from one of the major (but as such unnamed) flat racing tables.